 You can earn a maximum of 150 XP per week, and the maximum mark allocation for this assignment is 20 marks, which is equivalent to 1,000 XP.

-2. Special Topic Presentation (40% of final grade for Students of BD 1 and 2; 30% of final grade for others)
+2. Special Topic Presentation (40% of final grade)

 Form a group of two persons and choose one of the following broad topics for in-depth study.
 Start with the assigned text listed below for preparing the presentation.